 Blues and greens are known to be great colours for relaxation, while bright colours that are stimulating to look at, such as red, yellow and orange, should be avoided in the bedroom.

-While anything bright and stimulating should generally be avoided, there may be exceptions, in which providing something calming for the child to focus their attention on can help the onset of sleep.
+While anything bright and stimulating should generally be avoided, there may be exceptions.
+Providing something calming for the child to focus their attention on can help the onset of sleep.
 One community member explains how, “we stuck dozens of fluorescent stars and moons on Beth’s ceiling, and when the lights were off, the whole room was aglow.
 She would often lie mesmerised by the effect until she fell asleep.”
 You can also try nightlights and projectors, as available in many children’s shops.

-Audiobooks or music can also be useful, with another community member explaining how they use Thomas the Tank Engine audiobooks read by Ringo Starr to lull their child to sleep.
+Audiobooks or music can also be useful.
+Another community member uses Thomas the Tank Engine audiobooks read by Ringo Starr to lull their child to sleep.
 You might even try recording your own voice reading bedtime stories.

 If you take your child on holiday, or they stay with a relative or in respite care, the unfamiliarity can make sleep more difficult.
 In these situations it may be a good idea to ensure that they have something familiar with them, such as a favourite pillowcase, or a toy.
-Smell can also be important, and one community member, “keeps a lavender sachet inside my sons pillowcase so that whenever he goes to respite his bed sheets smell the same as at home.”
+Smell can also be important: one community member “keeps a lavender sachet inside my son's pillowcase so that whenever he goes to respite his bed sheets smell the same as at home.”

 If your child is having trouble sleeping through the night, if you have a spouse or partner then it can be useful taking turns to get up and spend time with them to get them back to sleep.
 That way at least one of you will get a decent night’s sleep each night, and you will be better able to care for the child and yourself.

-“It’s important to leave the room exactly as it was when the child went to sleep, e.g. if you leave the door slightly open with a little light entering the room, keep it this way all night.” - Maxine and Angie, Scope sleep practitioners
+“It’s important to leave the room exactly as it was when the child went to sleep.
+If you leave the door slightly open with a little light entering the room, keep it this way all night.” - Maxine and Angie, Scope sleep practitioners

 “We all wake several times during the night but we often don’t remember.
-What your child had to fall asleep with is what they will need again when they wake during the night i.e. dummy, music or parent laying with them, so it is important that your child learns to fall asleep without an associated object or person.” – Maxine and Angie, Scope sleep practitioners
+What your child had to fall asleep with is what they will need again when they wake during the night such as a dummy, music or parent laying with them, so it is important that your child learns to fall asleep without an associated object or person.” – Maxine and Angie, Scope sleep practitioners

 You can find more information about sleep routines and other sleep advice on Scope's sleep pages.